 I’ve been facilitating #IamRemarkable workshops for 2 years now and it’s interesting to see how women struggle with embracing their success and accomplishments.
 They assume that some of these things aren’t actually achievements or they’re not important enough to be celebrated.
 More often than not I hear things like it’s not important who gets credit as long as the work gets done.
 But we know this isn’t true.
 When it’s time for promotions and rewards, it’s the people who get the credit that are celebrated.
 But women experience another bind: when we self promote, when we’re ambitious, when we speak up for ourselves, we’re often penalized for it, even by other women.

 It is telling that even in writing this piece, there is some level of discomfort I have in describing myself as smart, in claiming ownership of my brilliance.
 Does this make me seem proud?
 Will this turn people off and away?
-In a culture where we are taught to demure and not take ownership for any of our successes (it’s all the grace of God of course), it is easy to let accolades pass, to turn down praise, to wait for everyone else to toot your own horn.
+In a culture where we are taught to demure and not take ownership for any of our successes, it is easy to let accolades pass, to turn down praise, to wait for everyone else to toot your own horn.
 Especially when you’re a woman.